noggl/AniListToTVDB/README.md

 Run the script with `python3 createCSV.py`.
 This will clone/update the github repos and create the `mappings.csv` to be used in a program like [AniPlanrr](https://github.com/noggl/AniPlanrr).

+There are 2 available flags, `-f` and `-g`, which will force the creation of the CSV file or commit to github respectively.
+The first is useful for testing, the second is used in the github action that keeps this repo up to date.

 ## Status
 anime-list-full.json was last updated at 2023-06-21 11:34:33.967394